Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Black coffee

-Black coffee consists of roasted coffee beans that are ground and then brewed with hot water.
-It can also be served cold.
+Black coffee is made from roasted coffee beans that are ground and then brewed with hot water, but it can also be served cold.

-Once the ground coffee beans release their caffeine, flavor, and nutrients into the water, it is ready to serve.
+Once the ground coffee releases its caffeine and flavor compounds into the water, it's ready to serve.

 Homemade iced long black.